Eroica/love-ecs/README.md

 When I needed a simple ECS library for some three.js projects, I converted the code to JavaScript.

+## Reference

+### Entity

+You can call `get(ComponentA, ComponentB)` or `getComponent(ComponentA)` on an entity.
+The first returns an array of components, but it can contain `undefined` if that component was not added to the entity.
+Use the latter as a "non-nullable" variant because it will throw an error if the component was not found.

 ## Example usage

 ```javascript